 Did you try this recipe?
 I’d love to hear about it!
 Please rate by clicking stars ⭐️ on the recipe card and/or let me know in the comments section below.
 Thank you! ~Alonna

 - 2 pounds peeled potatoes ~ Cut in 1-inch cubes

 - 1/3 cup half and half ~ Or milk

-- 1/3 cup yogurt ~ Or milk, cream, or half and half
+- 1/3 cup yogurt ~ Or cream, half and half, or more milk

 - 1 teaspoon salt ~ Sea or table salt; see Substitutions if using Kosher salt

-- 1/4 teaspoon ground black pepoer ~ To taste
+- 1/4 teaspoon ground black pepper ~ To taste

 - 1 cup shredded mozzerella ~ Optional, see Notes

-- 2 tablespoons melted butter ~ Optional topping
+- 1 tablespoon melted butter ~ Optional topping

 - 2 tablespoons grated parmesan ~ Optional topping